symfony/symfony-docs/http_client.rst

 cookies automatically.

-You can either :ref:`send cookies with the BrowserKit component <component-browserkit-sending-cookies>`, which integrates seamlessly with the HttpClient component, or manually setting `the Cookie HTTP request header`_ as follows::
+You can either :ref:`send cookies with the BrowserKit component <component-browserkit-sending-cookies>`, which integrates seamlessly with the HttpClient component, or manually set `the Cookie HTTP request header`_ as follows::

     use Symfony\Component\HttpClient\HttpClient;